-Quality of The curriculum is carefully planned, organised and managed to ensure that all Education: Intent students follow appropriate pathways and that they succeed in their chosen courses.
-OUTSTANDING • The curriculum is tailored to the needs of individual students and to the demands of the labour market.
+Quality of • The curriculum is carefully planned, organised and managed to ensure that all Education: Intent students follow appropriate pathways and that they succeed in their chosen courses.
+OUTSTANDING The curriculum is tailored to the needs of individual students and to the demands of the labour market.
 Ambitious targets are set for all students and most of them achieve their targets.
-Schemes of learning are coherently planned and sequenced so that students cumulatively build up knowledge & skills needed for qualifications.
-All students access the full curriculum; the UTC is fully inclusive.
-Students specialise in a way that is appropriate within the UTC context.
+Schemes of learning are coherently planned and sequenced so that students cumulatively build up knowledge & skills needed for qualifications. • All students access the full curriculum; the UTC is fully inclusive. • Students specialise in a way that is appropriate within the UTC context.
 Quality of Overall quality of TL&A is 'Good' with much 'Outstanding' practice.
 Education: Overall quality of marking, feedback & assessment is 'Good'.
-Implementation Teachers plan lessons & sequences of lesson effectively.
-Teachers give students high quality feedback and students know where they need GOOD to improve. - There is a culture of high expectations, aspirations and excellence in relation to academic and technical achievement.
+Implementation Teachers plan lessons & sequences of lesson effectively. • Teachers give students high quality feedback and students know where they need GOOD to improve.
+There is a culture of high expectations, aspirations and excellence in relation to • There is a culture of high expectations, aspirations and excellence in relation to academic and technical achievement.
 Engagement with employer and university partners is strong and has a positive impact on students.
+Quality of impact on students.
 Quality of Overall outcomes are judged to be good, based on the UTC's first full set of Education: examinations in summer 2019.
-Impact Students make significant progress in all subjects and in both key stages.
-Impact GOOD GOOD 2019 85% of Year 11s met or exceeding their baseline targets in English & Maths.
+Impact • Students make significant progress in all subjects and in both key stages.
+C000 KS4 students' progress accelerates significantly after they join Mulberry UTC; in GOOD 2019 85% of Year 11s met or exceeding their baseline targets in English & Maths.
 Progress & attainment in English & humanities at KS4 is very strong, with .
-Year 12 to describe the described at the strong described at the str Year 12 students who have not previously succeeded in education achieve well; Succeeded in education achieve well; average grade Distinction for L2 Business and Health and Social Care.
-Progress & attainment in technical & vocational subjects at KS5 is strong, with positive Completion and Attainment scars for Digital Media and positive VA for positive Completion and Attainment score for Digital Media and positive VA for other technical/vocational subjects.
-There is a smaller than average gap between disadvantaged and non- disadvantaged and non- disadvantaged. disadvantaged students.
-Destinations for Post-16 students are outstanding, with 85% of students going on Dahariannand to university and the rest going into apprenticeships or employment.
-Behaviour and attitudes Behaviour of students in both key stages is excellent; students behave well around the building showing respect to each other and behaving in a politic and sourteeurs. attituues the building, showing respect to each other and behaving in a polite and courteous GOOD+ way.
-GOOD+ During lesson times, the school has a calm and purposeful atmosphere, with students engaged in learning in classrooms, the library or in shared study spaces. • Exclusions decreased rapidly during 2019 and are now below national average.
+Year 12 students who have not previously succeeded in education achieve well; average grade Distinction for L2 Business and Health and Social Care.
+Progress & attainment in technical & vocational subjects at KS5 is strong, with positive Completion and Attainment score for Digital Media and positive VA for other technical/vocational subjects.
+There is a smaller than average gap between disadvantaged and non- disadvantaged students.
+Destinations for Post-16 students are outstanding, with 85% of students going on to university and the rest going into apprenticeships or employment.
+Behaviour and Behaviour of students in both key stages is excellent; students behave well around attitudes the building, showing respect to each other and behaving in a polite and courteous way.
+GOOD+ • During lesson times, the school has a calm and purposeful atmosphere, with students engaged in learning in classrooms, the library or in shared study spaces. • Exclusions decreased rapidly during 2019 and are now below national average.
 Relationships among learners and staff reflect a positive and respectful culture.
-A suppose feel and a staff and leaders of health in a suppose feel and a staff and leaders.
-The suppose feel and a staff and leaders of health in a suppose feel and a staff and leaders.
-The suppose feel and a staff and leaders of health in a suppose feel and leaders.
-The suppose feel and the staff and leaders of health in a suppose feel and leaders.
-The suppose feel and leaders of health in a suppose feel and leaders of health in a suppose feel and leaders.
-The suppose feel and leaders of health in a suppose • Learners feel safe and incidents of bullying or discrimination are extremely rare.
-Attendance improved significantly during 2018-19 from 88% to 93%; comprehensive strategies to continue to improve attendance are now in place and J. KS4 students' attendance is better than it was in their previous schools. · Personal Development The school has a strong positive ethos and culture.
-Pastoral care and welfare are excellent.
+Learners feel safe and incidents of bullying or discrimination are extremely rare.
+Attendance improved significantly during 2018-19 from 88% to 93%; comprehensive strategies to continue to improve attendance are now in place and KS4 students' attendance is better than it was in their previous schools.
+Personal The school has a strong positive ethos and culture.
+Development Pastoral care and welfare are excellent.
+Bevelopment Fastoral tare and wenare are extended.